Dream-like. That’s how it felt. That’s how it always felt when it happened.

 He looked up.
 Above him was a full moon, looking larger than he’d ever seen it.
 And stars.
 More stars than he’d imagined could exist, brighter than any he’d seen.

 And what is this place?
-He thought maybe he was on Mount Everest, but it wasn’t nearly cold enough, nor hard to breathe at all.
+He thought maybe he was on Mount Everest, but it wasn’t nearly cold enough, nor was it hard to breathe at all.
 He thought he’d heard a rumbling emanating from within the mountain itself.

 He heard the strangers’ rustlings as they woke up, and the sun rose over the horizon of clouds.

+They approached him.
+The woman spoke to him.
 They meant him to do something.
 They’d help, of course, but none of them were as powerful as he could become.
 He’d have to be the one to do it.

 “No!” he screamed.
-He flew as fast as he could.
-Anywhere but with them.
+He flew as fast as he could—anywhere but with them.
 Just…

 Away.